Skip to Main Content

 We have conducted over 110 HIV studies, which include three translational drug studies, eight translational immunotherapeutic trials, four lab/diagnostic trials, and two HIV vaccine trials.
 These experiences relate directly to our ability to recruit and retain large numbers of subjects in vaccine trials.

 We provide our patients with state-of-the-art care, including research access that complements clinical care.
-The size and diversity of our HIV population and the breadth of previous studies are important indicators of future performance.
+The size of our HIV population and the breadth of previous studies are important indicators of future performance.
 Our research encompasses the following areas:

 Optimization of Clinical Management